Learn to repair and renovate degraded turf.

 Carry out turf consultancy, conducting site inspections and giving appropriate recommendations.

-Compare renovation programs for different turf facilities
+Compare renovation programs for different types of turf

-Identify when renovation becomes economically prudent.
+Identify when renovation becomes economically wise.

 How to Repair Compacted Turf